danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-url-encoding-strings-in-swift.md

 ## The basics

-As far as I know, Swift has no great, native way to url encode strings.
+As far as I know, Swift has no great native way to url encode strings.
 We can come a bit on our way by using `addingPercentEncoding`:

 ```swift
 let string = "Hello, world & beyond!"